 If you don’t want to fish all day then residents can enjoy members prices (or a 10% discount if you are already a member).

-Boats are not discounted (as they are already very cheap and in high demand!!)
+Boats are not discounted (as they are already very cheap and in high demand!!).

 Walking around the Lake

 We obviously would like all our visitors to thoroughly enjoy and relax while staying at Langley.
 Many of you will also be wanting to enjoy the fantastic walking we have available.
 However, we would ask that you do not walk around the lake unless you are going to fish on it.
 There are numerous hazards, most notably back-casting, around the fishing lake when there are fishermen on the water.
 We have a huge selection of other walks through the woods, and down the old Hexham to Allendale railway that you can enjoy without putting yourself at risk, or disturbing the fishermen.
-Maps are provided in your cabins to help you find your way to these beautiful walking areas.
+Maps are provided (pre and hopefully post-covid!) in your cabins to help you find your way to these beautiful walking areas.

 We do allow dogs to stay in our glamping accommodation, however they are not allowed around (or in) the lake.
 Fishermen don’t appreciate their fish being chased away by swimming canines!
 Again, we would encourage you to take your dog down to the woodland walks, where they will have a fantastic time rummaging in the undergrowth.

 If you require more information about fishing at Langley please visit www.LangleyDam.co.uk or find us on facebook.